jhs/slow_couchdb/README.md

     $ git submodule update --init --recursive

+Also possibly add gems that seatoncouch needs.
+They are all in the `gems/` subdirectory.

+    $ gem install gems/*

 ## Usage

 1. Start CouchDB.
 The script assumes defaults from `make dev` (port 5984, etc).